 En trotted over and wound her body through his legs as she purred loudly.
-Grinning, he dropped into a crouch, scratching the cat between the ears.
+He dropped into a crouch with a grin, scratching the cat between the ears.
 That settled it she supposed.
 She holstered the gun and turned away to replace her lock picks and put them away.
 She rose gracefully, turning back to face the boy.
 Her eyes narrowed on him, watching as he continued to pet the cat.
 He wasn’t as young as she first believed, he looked around the same age as she was.

 He looked up at her.
 “Beautiful cat.”
 En purred louder at the compliment.

 “She says thank you,” Brinda answered for the cat.

 The guy arched an eyebrow at her as he rose from his crouch.
 “Would you like to tell me what you’re doing in here?”
 There was an underlying threat to his words and all his casualness was gone.

 Perhaps putting her gun away was a mistake.
 Her eyes went to En who only purred louder.
 She sighed and looked back at the man.
 “I’m just passing through.
 I came in to look around because I thought there might be some ammo.
 I’m running low.”